Catophragmus

-Catophragmus is the originally named genus of the family Catophragmidae.
-At present, it is monotypical.
-It is a shallow water acorn barnacle of the Tropical Western Atlantic and Caribbean characterized by small accessory imbricating plates surrounding the base of the shell wall.
+Catophragmus is one of three genera of the family Catophragmidae.
+It is a shallow water acorn barnacle of the Tropical Western Atlantic and Caribbean.
+It characterized by small accessory imbricating plates surrounding the base of the shell wall.
+It is monotypical.

-Diagnosis and discussion
+Characteristics

-The shell wall of Catophragmus has eight free plates, with no fusion, and all entering the sheath.
-In contrast to Catolasmus, the other Northern Hemisphere catophragmid genus, imbricating plates extend only partway up the primary shell wall, and have usually four whorls, as opposed to 10.
-Many specimens have been recovered with few or no accessory plates remaining.
-491 As the imbricating whorls are small and apparently deciduous, this is explained as a result of grazing gastropods.
+The shell wall has eight free plates, with no fusion, all entering the sheath.
+In contrast to Catolasmus, the other Northern Hemisphere catophragmid genus, imbricating plates extend only partway up the primary shell wall, and usually have four whorls, as opposed to 10.
+Many specimens have been recovered with few or no accessory remaining plates.
+The imbricating whorls are small and apparently deciduous, explained as a result of grazing gastropods.